Assignable Activities

 Test Settings

-While creating a new assignable activity, you can implement the following test settings, by clicking on the "Settings" icon.
+While creating a new assignable activity, you can implement the following test settings, by clicking on the "Settings" icon in the top right.
 An activity can be created without changing the settings, but please familiarize yourself with them to determine the best settings to use for your class.
 Please also see our Recommended Score Settings below.

 1. Set Test Rules - Add notes for students about how you want them to take the activity.